junxit/us-congress-bills-110/derived/amendments.md

 ### 41 U.S.C. § 603

 > Section 4 of the Contract Disputes Act of 1978 (41 U.S.C.
-603) is amended by striking “of maritime contracts,” and all that follows through the end of the section and inserting “of maritime contracts, shall be governed exclusively by this Act.”
+603) is amended by striking “of maritime contracts,” and all that follows through the end of the section and inserting “of maritime contracts, shall be governed exclusively by this Act.”.

 | | |
 |---|---|